ryanxingql/mfqev2.0/README.md

 Unfortunately, the above training codes are written in different times and devices.
 To run these code properly, you may have to change some paths.

 I'm sorry about the coarse training code of my first scientific work MFQEv2.
-If you're finding a more robust work for practical use, see my implementation of [STDF (AAAI 2020)](https://github.com/ryanxingql/stdf-pytorch).
+If you're finding a more robust work for practical use, see my re-implementation of MFQEv2 at [PowerVQE](https://github.com/ryanxingql/powervqe) or [STDF (AAAI 2020)](https://github.com/ryanxingql/stdf-pytorch).

 ## 4. Q&A